 Benefits of Adding These 5 Foods To Your Day

-Spirulina, hemp, chia, oats/quinoa, greens all contain unique properties that make them worthy of adding to your routine.
+Spirulina, hemp, chia, oats/quinoa, and greens all contain unique properties that make them worthy of adding to your routine.
 For instance, spirulina is packed with iodine, which your thyroid needs to function properly and it also helps curb your natural cravings for salt the way nature intended.
 Hemp and chia seeds’ fiber are denser than any grain or bean per tablespoon, and they’re also much easier to digest.
-Oats and quinoa are both good sources of iron, along with zinc and potassium and finally, greens provide fewer calories with more protein than any animal source, while also providing more Vitamin A, C and K to your meal at the same time.
+Oats and quinoa are both good sources of iron, along with zinc and potassium and finally, greens provide fewer calories with more protein than any animal source, while also providing more Vitamin A, C, and K to your meal at the same time.

 Give these five foods a shot and let us know how you enjoy them.
-See all of our high protein recipes for even more ideas on how to use a variety of plant-based proteins.
+See all of our vegan high protein recipes for even more ideas on how to use a variety of plant-based proteins.

 Lead Image Source: Andrea Kambanis/Flickr